nweat/udemy-course-tracker/README.md

 - Udemy API
 - MongoDB Atlas (used to store courses and keep track of updates from udemy)
-- Webhook built with Node/ExpressJS (Hosted on Heroku)
+- API built with Node.js/Express (Hosted on Heroku)

 # Wanna deploy with serverless?